-- It is a good practice for teams to point out contradictions (if they exist) in the other side's case, including between the two teams on the opposing bench.
-Whenever there is a contradiction, teams should consider the first claim to be the version they must engage with. - By way of example: OG offers 2 claims which are mutually exclusive claims A & B. Claim B (the later one) should not be credited by judges when evaluating the contribution of OG, however claim B can still weaken the persuasiveness of claim A. When engaging with OG, other teams should consider claim A to be the line of argumentation OG pursues - i.e., opposition should respond to it and CG must be consistent with it.
+It is good practice for teams to point out contradictions (if they exist) in the other side's case, including between the two teams on the opposing bench.
+Whenever there is a contradiction, teams should consider the first claim to be the version they must engage with.

+By way of example: OG offers 2 claims which are mutually exclusive - claims A & B. Claim B (the later one) should not be credited by judges when evaluating the contribution of OG, however claim B can still weaken the persuasiveness of claim A. When engaging with OG, other teams should consider claim A to be the line of argumentation OG pursues - i.e., Opposition should respond to it and CG must be consistent with it (See Section 2.9 for issues relating to definitional challenges).

-2.3 Rebuttal, Engagement, and Comparisons
+2.5 Rebuttal, Engagement, and Comparisons

-- The outcome of the debate should depend on what the teams say.
+The outcome of the debate should depend on what the teams say.
 Judges must not intervene in the debate.
 Do not invent arguments for teams, do not complete arguments, and do not rebut arguments.
+Engagement from closing half teams should not benefit their opening (e.g. closing half rebuttal should not influence the pairwise comparison between Opening Government and Opening Opposition).

-We do not consider arguments invalid just because we disagree, or because we can see weaknesses in them.
-Arguments are persuasive and impactful once they are made and substantiated; they become less persuasive and impactful if are responded to by another teams. - This has an important implication: if OG, for instance, make arguments where the conclusion is 'we should do the policy,' and every other team ignores those arguments, then OG does not lose because 'the debate moved on from them'.
+We do not automatically dismiss arguments just because we disagree, or because we can see weaknesses in them.
+Arguments are persuasive and impactful once they are made and substantiated; they become less persuasive and impactful if they are contradicted internally, or responded to by other teams.

+This has an important implication: if OG, for instance, makes arguments where the conclusion is 'we should do the policy,' and every other team ignores those arguments, then OG does not lose because 'the debate moved on from them'.
 Rather, their unrebutted arguments should still be treated as impactful and should be weighed as such.
-That does NOT mean that the unresponded-to arguments have a particular effect on the ranking of OG in this example.
-Judges still need to consider how important an argument is before deciding how it affects the ranking of teams in a debate. - If an argument is clearly absurd (such that you cannot conceive of any Informed Global Citizen believing its logic and/or premises), or it was of marginal importance to the speech of the speaker making the argument, then it is reasonable for a responding team to decide to spend their time elsewhere, particularly where there is other stronger material in the round.
-Furthermore, judges are entitled to assess how well substantiated an argument is - an argument that is a just an assertion ("as we'd all agree, language constructs reality") without any subsequent substantiation should not receive much credit.
+That does NOT mean that the unresponded arguments have a particular effect on the ranking of OG in this example.
+Judges still need to consider how significant an argument is before deciding how it affects the ranking of teams in a debate.

+If an argument is clearly absurd (such that you cannot conceive of any Informed Global Citizen believing its logic and/or premises), or it was of marginal importance to the speech of the speaker making the argument, then it is reasonable for a responding team to decide to spend their time elsewhere, particularly where there is other stronger material in the round.
+Furthermore, judges are entitled to assess how well substantiated an argument is - an argument that is just an assertion ("as we'd all agree, language constructs reality") without any subsequent substantiation should not receive much credit.
 There is no absolute duty for a speaker to "hit every argument" from the other side.
 However, it may be advantageous for other teams to point out and respond to weakly constructed arguments.
-If major claims go unchallenged by teams, this should be counted as conceded by the team which has passed up the opportunity to respond.
+Analysis should not be evaluated as a binary (standing or not standing), but rather as a spectrum.
+This means, if an argument goes unrefuted, it should be credited to the extent to which it was analysed (not to the full extent, nor not at all, even if the judge can think of responses to it or personally finds it implausible).